 - Where can I get more information?

-What should I discuss with my healthcare provider before I receive difluprednate ophthalmic (Durezol)?
+What should I discuss with my healthcare provider before using difluprednate ophthalmic (Durezol)?

-You should not use this medication if you are allergic to difluprednate, or if you have any type of infection, especially:
+You should not use this medication if you are allergic to difluprednate, or if you have:

-- any type of viral eye infection, such as ocular herpes; or
+- any type of eye infection, including herpes; or

 - an untreated infection in your eye or elsewhere, including chickenpox.